Robin Sloan

 What follows is a tale of interstellar survival.
 You’ll learn why this album exists … and who made it.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in May 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 It’s a strange time to be making and sharing music — art of any kind, really.
 For as much as independent artists and assorted weirdos have griped, over the decades, about gatekeepers, the truth is that discovery always requires an intermediary, and if it’s not a publisher, it’s a platform.